slow-session/wellington.session.nz/tunebooks.md

 * [2bar-by-type.pdf](/tunebooks/2bar-by-type.pdf "PDF") - PDF with just the first two bars of the tunes
 * [2bar-alphabetical.pdf](/tunebooks/2bar-alphabetical.pdf "PDF") - PDF with just the first two bars of the tunes in alphabetical order
   * Some people like this as a handy reference when they can't think how a tune starts!
+* [slow-session-hints.pdf](/tunebooks/slow-session-hints.pdf "PDF") - PDF with the first two and the last two bars of a tune featured on the <a href="/slowsession/">Slow Session</a> page.

 {::nomarkdown}
 <p>